yain22/SWM/README.md

-# Prediction of Oil Production Decline Curve of Shale and Tight Oil and Natural Gas Wells at a New Location
-(Original article is under a minor revision)
+# Prediction of Oil Production Decline Curve of Shale and Tight Oil and Natural Gas Wells at a New Location [Article is under a minor revision; update: 11/26/2020.]

 ![](images/Oil_Production.jpg)